Electrical Symbols | Electrical Drawing Symbols

 A symbol is a simple graphical representation of some type of component, device, and load that can be drawn easily on a two-dimensional scale.
 On electrical or electronic diagrams, symbols are used to represent electrical components.

-Electrical symbols used in industry today are what engineers use to identify parts of an equipment or make sense of a manufacturing process or operation or the sequence of an operation.
+Electrical symbol used in industry today are what engineers use to identify parts of an equipment or make sense of a manufacturing process or operation or the sequence of an operation.
 Electrical symbols used today in wiring and ladder diagrams come from National Electrical Manufacturer Association (NEMA) or the International Electrical Coalition (IEC).
 The organization standardized the electrical symbols to make drawings simpler to read and easier to communicate.

 There are a few things to remember when interpreting an electrical symbol.